arangodb/docs/3.10/foxx-reference-routers-request.md

     If a secret is specified, the cookie's signature is expected to be present in a second cookie with the same name and the suffix `.sig`.
-    Otherwise the signature (if present) will be ignored.
+    Otherwise, the signature (if present) is ignored.

   * **algorithm**: `string` (Default: `"sha256"`)

     Algorithm that was used to sign the cookie.

-If a string is passed instead of an options object it will be interpreted as the *secret* option.
+If a string is passed instead of an options object, it is interpreted as the `secret` option.

 Returns the value of the cookie or `null` if the cookie is not set or its signature is invalid.